renpy/renpy/sphinx/source/config.rst

     autosave occurs.
 To disable autosaving, set :var:`config.has_autosave` to False, don't change this variable.

+.. var:: config.autosave_on_quit = True

+    If true, Ren'Py will attempt to autosave when the user attempts to quit or return to the main menu.
+(To save time, the autosave occurs while the user is being prompted to confirm his or her decision.)

 .. var:: config.character_callback = None

     The default value of the callback parameter of Character.